gabesanjose23/Potential-Impossible-Travel/README.md

 ## Steps Taken

-### Part 1: Create Alert Rule PowerShell Suspicious Web Request
+### Part 1: Create Alert Rule For Potential Impossible Travel

-Here I am setting up the rules to detect if there were any Suspicious PowerShell running.
+Here I am setting up the rules to detect if there were any Potential Impossible Travel

 ```kql
 let TimePeriodThreshold = timespan(7d);